 Come the middle of winter we become a two pans of porridge in the morning household.
 The traditionalist – don’t mess with my breakfast – Ed likes a classic creamy oat and milk based porridge, whilst I am more adventurous about breakfast and start to look for some more interesting options.

-My latest, and currently favourite porridge contains buckwheat and a mix of flaked oats, wheat, spelt and rye, spiced with cloves and cardamom, with added dried fruit, seeds & nuts, as well as a grated carrot.
+My latest, and currently favourite porridge contains buckwheat and a mix of flaked oats, wheat, spelt and rye, spiced with cloves and cardamom, with added dried fruit, seeds & nuts, as well as a grated carrot for that all important portion of Extra Veg at breakfast time!
 A generous dollop of coconut oil moistens and adds flavour.
 This is full of texture and far more interesting than your usual bowl of porridge.
+This would be delicious served with a spoon of my carrot jam.

 Seeds – pumpkin, sunflower, hemp – grind linseed / flax freshly and add just before eating